elixir-europe/infectious-diseases-toolkit/human_clinical_and_health_data/data_sources.md

 ## Introduction

-## What is considered as <!--REPLACE THIS with the category that you selected e.g. pathogen characterization--> data?
+## What is considered as human clinical and health data?

 ## Topic 1 <!-- Subsection related to a specific topic related to the data sources of the category that you selected.-->